Gas Installation Cost

 Can I run a gas supply to my house without hiring a specialist?

 Unfortunately, you cannot undertake this work as a DIY project.
-Running a gas supply to a property requires access to the gas supply in your area, and you are not authorised to do that.
+Getting gas connected to your house requires access to the gas supply in your area, and you are not authorised to do that.
 You will have to contact the regional GDN.

 Ready to get a price for your home improvement project?